sheerun/filelock/README.md

 Heavily tested, but simple filelocking solution using [flock](http://linux.die.net/man/2/flock) command.
 It guarantees unlocking of files.

-It works for sure on MRI 1.8.7-2.0.0, jruby in both 1.8 and 1.9 mode, and Rubinius.
+It works for sure on MRI 1.8, 1.9, 2.0, JRuby in both 1.8 and 1.9 mode, and Rubinius.

 ## Usage